 There are a growing number of events taking place after dark catering for all abilities.
 Here’s some to consider checking out:

 The Illuminator Half Marathon + is a dark 15 mile run or walk over rugged hill trails through the spectacular scenery of Glen Tanar Estate.
 Half way round there is an impressive light zone which illuminates the ancient Scots pine trees in a vibrant display of colour.
-The race starts and finishes in Aboyne on the 29th of October 2016.
-See you there!
+The race starts and finishes in Aboyne on the 27th of October 2018.

-The Supernova Kelpies is a fun filled 5k which gives competitors the opportunity to explore the home of two 30-metre high horses.
+The Supernova Kelpies is a fun filled 5k which gives participants the opportunity to explore the home of two 30-metre high horses.
 Entrants are given an LED head torch to wear (and keep) and loud fluoro colours are compulsory!
-The race is taking place at Helix Park, Falkirk on the 12th and 13th of November 2016.
+5ks are taking place at Helix Park, Falkirk on the 9th, 10th & 11th of November 2018.